QuinnFreedman/modular/modules/Clock/docs/assembly_instructions.md

 ![](images/tutorial_09.jpg)

-Attatch the screen to the faceplate with M2 bolts.
+Attach the screen to the faceplate with M2 bolts.
 Don't tighten them enough to bend the PCB, just get them gently snug all around.

 The connections should be at the top of the module.